-If using the MTA: Calculate the RBC Requirement by the following formula in which the statutory reserve is the actual reserve reported in the Annual Statement. in the second term – i.e., the difference between statutory reserves and tax reserves multiplied by the Federal Income Tax Rate – may not exceed the portion of the company’s non- admitted deferred tax assets attributable to the same portfolio of contracts to which VM-21 is applied in calculating statutory reserves:
+If using the MTA: Calculate the RBC Requirement by the following formula in which the statutory reserve is the actual reserve reported in the Annual Statement.
+In the second term – i.e., the difference between statutory reserves and tax reserves multiplied by the Federal Income Tax Rate – may not exceed the portion of the company’s non- admitted deferred tax assets attributable to the same portfolio of contracts to which VM-21 is applied in calculating statutory reserves:

-25% x ((CTE (98) + Additional Standard Projection Amount – Statutory Reserve) x (1 – Federal Income Tax Rate) – (Statutory Reserve – Tax Reserve) x Federal Income Tax Rate
+((CTE (90) – SR – 1/[3] x (Voluntary Reserves)) x (1 – Federal Income Tax Rate) – (Statutory Reserve – Tax Reserve) x Federal Income Tax Rate

-If the company elects to use the STR: The C-3 RBC is determined by the following formula: 25% x (CTEAT (98) + Additional Standard Projection Amount – Statutory Reserve)
+If the company elects to use the STR: The C-3 RBC is determined by the following formula: (CTEAT (90) – SR -1/[3] x Voluntary Reserves)

-The Additional Standard Projection Amount is calculated using the methodology outlined in Section 6 of VM-21.
+For the purposes of this calculation, the SR is the CTE70 (best efforts) + E × max[0, CTE70 (adjusted) – CTE70 (best efforts)], before consideration of the Additional Standard Projection Amount, Asset Adequacy Reserves, or Voluntary Reserves.
+Voluntary reserve means any reserve that is not required by AG-43, VM-21, or VM-30 (e.g., asset adequacy reserves).
+If the determination of asset adequacy reserves depends on inclusion of the reserve in cashflow testing, they are not considered voluntary reserves for this purpose.
+They include other amounts required by a state in which the company is doing business.

 Determination of C-3 RBC using Alternative Methodology: This calculation applies to all policies and contracts that have been valued following the requirements of AG-43 or VM-21, for which the reserve was determined using the Alternative Methodology (VM-21 Section 7).
 The C-3 RBC amount is determined by applying the methodology as defined in Appendix 2 to these instructions.

 The C-3 RBC amount is the sum of the amounts determined in paragraphs B and C above, but not less than zero.
 The TAR is defined as the Reserve determined according to VM-21 plus the C-3 RBC amount.
-All values are prior to any consideration of Phase-in allowances for either reserve or C-3 RBC, or any C-3 RBC smoothing allowance.
+All values are prior to any consideration of Phase-in allowances for either reserve or C-3 RBC.
 The RBC values are post-tax.

-Phase in: A company that has elected to phase-in the effect of the new reserve requirements following VM-21 Section 2.B. shall phase in the effect on C-3 RBC over the same time period, using the following steps:
+Phase in: A company that has elected to phase-in the effect of the new economic scenario requirements following VM-21 Section 2.C shall phase in the effect on C-3 RBC, using the following steps:

 1. Begin with the C-3 RBC amount from step 7 for Dec.
-31, 2019 LR027 Line (37) instructions for all business within the scope of the Variable Annuities modeling requirements as of 12/31/19.
-Add to this any voluntary reserves which were subtracted from TAR when the C-3 RBC amount reported for 2019 was determined.
-Also add to this the amount of C-3 RBC computed in the same manner as the 2019 value for any reinsurance ceded that is expected to be recaptured in 2020 and in the scope of the Variable Annuities modeling requirements.
-This amount is 2019 RBC
+31, 2025 LR027 Line (37) instructions for all business within the scope of the Variable Annuities modeling requirements as of 12/31/25.
+Add to this the amount of C-3 RBC computed in the same manner as the 2025 value for any reinsurance ceded that is expected to be recaptured in 2026 and in the scope of the Variable Annuities modeling requirements.
+This amount is 2025 RBC.

-2. Determine the C-3 RBC amount as of 12/31/19 using paragraphs A, B, C, and D for the same inforce business as in 1.
-Exclude any voluntary reserves in these calculations.
-Labeled as 2019 RBC New
+2. Determine the C-3 RBC amount as of 12/31/25 using paragraphs A, B, C, and D for the same inforce business as in 1.
+This amount is 2025 RBC New.

-Determine the phase-in amount (PIA) as the excess of 2019RBC New over 2019RBC
+Determine the phase-in amount (PIA) as the excess of 2025 RBC New over 2025 RBC.

-For 12/31/2020, compute the C-3 RBC following paragraphs A – 108D above, then subtract PIA times (2/3)
+For 12/31/2026, compute the C-3 RBC following paragraphs A –D above, then subtract PIA times (2/3).

-For 12/31/2021, compute the C-3 RBC following paragraphs A – D above, then subtract PIA times (1/3)
+For 12/31/2027, compute the C-3 RBC following paragraphs A – D above, then subtract PIA times (1/3).

-Guidance Note: For a company that has adopted a Phase-in for reserves longer than 3 years, adjust the above formula to reflect the actual period with uniform amortization amounts during that period.

-Guidance Note: An adjustment is made for voluntary reserves.
-Voluntary reserve means any reserve that is not required by AG-43, VM-21 and/or a state in which the company is doing business and was subtracted from TAR in 2019 to determine the RBC.